 Our biggest surprise has been in discovering the different cultures and their influences in the food from the Philippines.
 These influences are historically based on the trade routes and colonial masters.

 Today, we find Filipino cuisine continuing to evolve based on Western and American influences.
-Stay tuned for more articles about the traditional and heritage dishes we discovered.

 Have you had food in the Philippines before?
 In the comments below, share with us what has surprised you the most about Filipino cuisine!